-The impact of FICare on families is best articulated by parents in their own words...
+The impact of FICare on families is best articulated by families in their own words...

-"Our baby arrived 14 weeks early.
+Our baby arrived 14 weeks early.
 She was so tiny, we were so scared.
 My husband and I didn't have a clue what to expect or what to do, she looked so fragile and had so many tubes and wires attached to her.
 The first few days were a bit of a haze, the NICU nurses took care of everything but as the days rolled by they encouraged us to get more involved with her cares and spoke to us about how we could connect with our baby girl even though she was in an incubator.
-It was a gentle, hands-on education - something we were scared to do - we always felt it best to leave it to the expert nurses - but they taught us to be the experts in caring for our precious baby with confidence..."
+It was a gentle, hands-on education something we were scared to do - we always felt it best to leave it to the expert nurses - but they taught us to be the experts in caring for our precious baby with confidence...

-"Thanks to the FlCare programme we soon stopped feeling helpless and instead felt really empowered.
-The team not only listened to us, of our baby girl to help tailor her care.
-By the time for our baby- even the staff could tell there was
+Thanks to the FICare programme we soon stopped feeling helpless and instead felt really empowered.
+The team not only listened to us, they genuinely valued our input and observations of our baby girl to help tailor her care.
+By the time we transferred back to our local hospital we felt really positive and confident about caring for our baby- even the staff could tell there was something different about us!

-"Experiencing FiCare was as close to being home with our baby as daunting environment and worry for our twins was overwhelming.
+Experiencing FiCare was as close to being home with our baby as possible.
+No-one plans to enter neonatal care.
+The sudden separation, daunting environment and worry for our twins was overwhelming.
 FiCare built a structure of care and inclusion for us as parents.
-It put were simply at the confidence to advocate for our baby's needs.
-We were simply a better family when treated as part of the medical team."
+It put family at the centre of care enabling us to be primary caregivers, just as we would be at home.
+FICare allowed us to develop our relationship with our baby and build the confidence to advocate for our baby's needs.
+We were simply a better family when treated as part of the medical team.